Ishinomakiayumino Station

 Ishinomakiayumino Station (石巻あゆみ野駅, Ishinomakiayumino-eki) is a railway station on the Senseki Line in the city of Ishinomaki, Miyagi, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Ishinomakiayumino Station is served by the Senseki Line (including the Senseki-Tōhoku Line).
 Located between Rikuzen-Akai and Hebita stations, Ishinomakiayumino is 45.2 kilometers from the starting point of the Senseki Line at Aoba-dōri Station.

 Station layout

 The station has one 85 m (four cars) long side platform serving a single bidirectional track.
-The station is unstaffed.
+The station is unstaffed and has no ticket vending machine, but has entry & exit IC card readers and a boarding certificate issuing machine.

+There used to be automatic ticket vending machines.

 History

 The station opened on 26 March 2016.
 Construction of the station cost approximately 482 million yen, and this was funded by the city of Ishinomaki together with grants from the national government.

 Passenger statistics

 The station is expected to be used by an average of 300 passengers daily.